 Child pornography in California law is, understandably, treated harshly by prosecutors.
 The sexual abuse and exploitation of children in pornographic pictures or videos is tragic and those who make or distribute such materials will be subject to severe punishment.

 But what about videos and materials such as drawings, cartoons, or animation (such as manga or anime) which depict child sexual acts but do not involve any actual minors?
-Can you get convicted for a child pornography offense because of such material?
+Can you get convicted of a child pornography offense because of such material?

 The answer is you can be, under federal law.